laytzehwu/ms-assignment/assignment1/README.md

 ## What is missing?

+### Docker container

 Because of AWS EKS is expense, my solution is using serverless.
 There is no container in the solution.
-By the way, please refer [Assigment 4](../assignment4/README.md) for Build and Dockerized
+By the way, please refer [Assigment 4](../assignment4/README.md#build--dockerized) for Build and Dockerized

+### Code coverage

+Low code coverage :(, there is better coverage and report in [Assigment 4](../assignment4/README.md#about-unit).

 [CloudFormation]: https://aws.amazon.com/cloudformation/